chislon/sbadmin2-ember2-template/README.md

 * Works on Cloud9 IDE and Linux distributions
 * Datatables responsive files originally in the SBadmin2 template are not imported
-* watchman not installed by default
+* Watchman not installed by default
-* If the setup.sh shell script fails to complete, it is not smart to recovery by its own, so you may have to run each step by itself.
-Please have a good working internet connection.
+* If the setup.sh shell script fails to complete, it is not smart to recover by its own, so you may have to run each step by itself.
+Please have a good working Internet connection so it can use npm and bower to pull down the files successfuly.

 # Setup

 The app creates a folder for the app 'client' and uses node.js.
-Please make sure node is installed, and that there is no pre-existing and conflicting package.json in the directory where setup.sh is run.
+Please make sure node is installed, the client folder does not already exist, and that there is no pre-existing and conflicting package.json in the directory where setup.sh is run.

 1. Run the 'sh setup.sh' from the root directory
 2. Installation will commence, after which ember will start the app on the